-Deep learning to analyse genetic and genomic data
+Deep learning to analyse genomic data for Alzheimer's disease

 I am a member of the bioinformatics team in the Translational Neuroscience and Dementia Research Group, specialising in deep learning applied to genomic data.
 I completed my MSc in Computer Science at Oxford.
 While computer science and deep learning are the areas I specialise in, neuroscience is the area that deeply fascinates me.
 I believe that bridging the two fields together has the potential of novel and interesting findings that can better explain unanswered questions of neuroscience.